-Founded in 1952, the Central Brevard Humane Society (CBHS) is Brevard County’s oldest established animal welfare organization.
-A “no kill for space” shelter, CBHS is dedicated to speaking for those who cannot speak for themselves.
+Founded in 1952, the Brevard Humane Society is the County’s oldest established animal welfare organization.
+A “no kill for space” shelter, the Humane Society is dedicated to speaking for those who cannot speak for themselves.
 The Humane Society educates the community on responsible pet ownership and the humane treatment of animals, advocates for spaying/neutering to reduce the homeless pet population and provides the best quality care to Brevard’s abandoned animals by placing them with responsible, caring owners in “forever” homes.

 “No More Homeless Pets…Spayed/Neutered…Adopted.”